ORIGINALLY BROADCAST: MARCH 10, 2013

-While North Dakota struggles through the last months of winter, many of us dream of gardens, of digging through the soil or of biting into a fresh tomato.
+Many of us dream of gardens, of digging through the soil or of biting into a fresh tomato.
 But what kind of gardens do we want and why are they so important to us?
 Do we grow them for contemplation or just a place to entertain friends?
 Are gardens art and what ever happened to the term “picturesque”?

 Stephanie Ross is a Professor of Philosophy at the University of Missouri, St Louis.
 She focuses on the aesthetics the philosophy of art), and is the author of the book “What Gardens Mean.”

-To subscribe using other platforms, copy and paste the following RSS Feed into your program:
+To subscribe in another app or platform, copy and paste the following RSS feed into your program:

 Follow us on our social Networks

 Listen to Philosophical Currents, a philosopher’s take on this month’s biggest news stories.

 Join Ashley Thornberg as she interviews Why?
 Radio’s host Jack Russell Weinstein for a philosopher’s look a the news, cultural trends, and controversies everyone is talking about.
 No arguments, just good humored and trustworthy conversation from two people who like and respect one another. .